wmacintosh/shirleys-kitchen/README.md

 # Shirley's Kitchen (Consolidated)
+# Shirley's Kitchen (Consolidated)

 This workspace has been consolidated so the Vite + React app lives in the `shirleys-kitchen/` folder as the canonical app root.
-Duplicate root-level project files have been removed and necessary configs were moved into the app folder.
+Duplicate root-level project files were archived under `legacy/` and necessary configs were moved into the app folder.

 Quick commands (from the repo root):